Financial-Times/dotcom-tool-kit/readme.md

 ## Installing and using Tool Kit

+For general questions about using Tool Kit please see the [Tool Kit FAQs](./docs/faq.md).

 ### Interactive installation & migration

 For an empty repository (containing at least a valid `package.json`), or to migrate an existing repo from [n-gage](https://github.com/financial-times/n-gage), you can run the interactive Tool Kit init script: